 Playwrights Horizons announced a bit of pitch-perfect casting, confirming that Kelli O'Hara — of the china-doll face, peachy complexion and crystalline voice — will star as Cathy in the musical Far From Heaven.
 If any of today's Broadway musical stars looks like she could pass as an ideal 1950s suburban wife and mother, it's O'Hara.

+A four-time Tony nominee, O'Hara will test the Eisenhower era-set Far From Heaven this summer in a July 19-29 tryout at Williamstown Theatre Festival in Massachusetts.
+PH will present the show's full world premiere in New York City in May 2013.
 The score is by Michael Korie and Scott Frankel, whose Grey Gardens was also set in the East Coast in the past, looking at the disintegrating lives of people whose world had once seemed so perfect.
 Michael Greif directs.
 The libretto is by Richard Greenberg.

 You thought Off-Broadway's Classic Stage Company was through with its multi-season Chekhov romp, having done The Seagull, The Cherry Orchard, Uncle Vanya and Three Sisters?
 You're wrong!
 You forgot about the Russian's fifth full-length, Ivanov.
 (Most people do.)